mvolkmann/blog/src/swift/Simulator.md

 | show home screen                              | Device ...
 Home                                   | cmd-shift-h       |
 | show app switcher (to switch or quit apps)    | Device ...
 App Switcher                           | cmd-ctrl-shift-h  |

+## Custom Images

+To use custom images in the photo picker, drag them in.

 ## Screenshots

 To capture a screenshot, click the camera icon in the upper-right.